DTS Overdrive – Heimat Review

 Heimat is a German word that describes the feeling and love of home in the truest sense.
 The music within the Heimat musical spectrum captures the heart and feel of Paul’s hometown.

+At the same time, Paul’s music and countless releases, including his black metal project Dinenthal.
+For me, Paul‘s music is always fresh, exciting, different, exponential, and a devilmanship that shines.
 End of the day, whether it’s DTS Overdrive, Dinenthal or handing his craft to Acherontia StyxPaul does not create content but creates music, the fruit of art music, that’s always out of the box thinking.
 His music is a testament to his innovative spirit and ability to push the boundaries of his music, always offering something new and exciting for his listeners.

 Heimat is not just an album; it’s a gateway to a world of immersive musical experiences.
 This concise sixty-minute playtime showcases various instruments, each thoughtfully placed and utilised across different songs.